lib-eramen/aegistrate/docs/EXEC-CONFIG.md

 ## If you came here because Aegistrate failed to run...

 You can manually put a config file with all the entries required:
 1. Create the aegistrate.toml file inside the repository folder.
+Aegistrate might have already put a file at `~/.config/aegistrate/aegistrate.toml` for you.
 2. Put the template provided above into the TOML file.
 3. Customize and fill out the keys for the Discord bot token and MongoDB URI.